shittu05/shittu05/README.md

 - 👋 Hi, I’m Muhammed
-- 👀 I’m interested in data analysis and Engineering and front end web development
+- 👀 I’m interested in data analysis and Engineering
 - 🌱 I’m currently learning statistcs and mathematics for data science and machine learning
 - 💞️ I’m looking to collaborate on data analysis and data engineering projects
 - 📫 How to reach me shittu.muhammed.oladipupo@gmail.com